Marietta Memorial Hospital Employee Health Benefit Plan v. DaVita Inc.

 Marietta Memorial Hospital Employee Health Benefit Plan v.
-DaVita Inc., 596 U.S. ___ (2022), was a United States Supreme Court case in which the Court held that the Medicare Secondary Payer statute does not authorize disparate-impact liability, and the Marietta Plan’s coverage terms for outpatient dialysis were lawful because those terms applied uniformly to all covered individuals.
+DaVita Inc., 596 U.S. 880 (2022), was a United States Supreme Court case in which the Court held that the Medicare Secondary Payer statute does not authorize disparate-impact liability, and the Marietta Plan's coverage terms for outpatient dialysis were lawful because those terms applied uniformly to all covered individuals.

+John Kulewicz of the law firm Vorys represented the hospital, the petitioners in the case.